 Dr. Stewart served with the Canadian Army during World War I. He enlisted on the 27th of September, 1918.
 When he enlisted he was working at the Mountain Sanitarium in Hamilton as a medical student.

-Dr. Stewart graduated M.B. from the University of Toronto in 1920.
+Dr. Stewart graduated M.B. from The University of Toronto Faculty of Medicine in 1920.

 Dr. Stewart married Violet Foreman on the 24th of July, 1920 in Hamilton.
 Mrs. Stewart was born on the 24th of December, 1894 in Cardwell Township, Wentworth County.
 Her parents were George James Foreman and the former Sarah Elizabeth West.
 She had three older brothers; George (who died when he was 3 years old of diphtheria), Leonard and Albert and 3 younger brothers, Harry (who died when he was 7 years old), James and Ernest.
 Mrs. Stewart was a nurse.

-Around 1922 they settled in Merlin.
-Dr. and Mrs. Stewart had a daughter Jean who was born in Merlin in 1923.
+Around 1922 Dr. and Mrs. Stewart settled in Merlin.
+Their daughter Helene was born in Merlin on the 25th of June, 1922.
+Another daughter Audrey was born in Merlin in 1923.

 In 1927 Dr. Stewart moved his practice and his family to Port Perry, Ontario.
 In 1929, Dr. Stewart moved to Oshawa and stayed there for about a year before he moved to Toronto.
 His practice was located at 232 Lakeshore Blvd.